Location: A campfire in Vietnam near Saigon.

 ABC needed a grunt to help the news team covering President Johnson’s visit to Vietnam.
 I was it.
-My job required I keep a very narrow focus.
+My job required I not allow myself to be distracted from the work at hand.
 I was a young reporter still learning the ropes.
-I had to stay focused on the story and exclude the harrowing images around me.
+I had to stay focused on the story and exclude the other harrowing images around me.

 Before completing his trip, President Johnson confided to some of us that seeing Vietnam up close confirmed his worst fears.
-He broadly hinted he probably wouldn’t be seeking re-election given the backlash of Vietnam at home in the States.
+He broadly hinted he was unlikely to seek re-election, given the backlash of Vietnam back home in the States.
 I thought he sounded like one of my cowboy heroes putting duty above personal gain.
-But it wasn’t a movie.

 But it wasn’t a movie.
 It was the real thing.
 History in the making.